 - Red Baron: "Golden☆Star"

-- Signature Move: the Lawn Dart (a powerslam positioned toss headfirst into the middle turnbuckle), his palm strikes and kicks, moonsault variations, and recently started using the Boma-Ye.
+- Signature Move: The Lawn Dart (a powerslam positioned toss headfirst into the middle turnbuckle), his palm strikes and kicks, standing moonsault variations, and recently started using the Boma-Ye.

 - Token Good Teammate: To his Bullet Club (Elite) partners during tag team matches during the Bullet Club Civil War.
 He didn't engage in gang-ups and cheap tactics like knocking opponents off the apron.
 He didn't recognise how to return the Too Sweet gesture either.

 - Willing Suspension of Disbelief: Faced Yoshihiko regularly in DDT, including title defenses.
 "Yoshihiko" is a blow-up sex doll made up to look like a wrestler.
 Not exactly a five-star match with a broomstick, but pretty close...

 - His first one was probably Takuya Sugi, the only other high-flyer in Japan who could rival Ibushi.
 They used to team up in Toryumon circuit, but otherwise wrestled each other if there weren't members of Aagan Iisou or STONED nearby.

 - Later Hiroshi Tanahashi and Shinsuke Nakamura, both of whom Ibushi said were influences to him.
 Ibushi has stated that he wants to raise the prestige of the IC belt, much as his wrestling "gods" Nakamura and Tanahashi have done before.
 Tanahashi in particular thought Ibushi could be a major star if he stepped up and away from Omega, and considering his run of success after committing to NJPW, Ibushi appears to have proven the Ace right.